 Elevation Change: 258 m (846 ft)

 Mountain weather can be unpredictable so always ensure you’re well prepared.
 Even if it’s a warm day in the village it’s often cooler in the alpine.
 Bring breathable layers, lots of snacks and water, sunscreen and a first aid kit.
 And of course, make sure your phone is charged and people know your travel plans for the day.
 Remember: if you pack it in, pack it out.
+Be sure to get my FREE CHECKLIST of items to bring on a hike.

 Have you hiked High Note Trail or Half Note Trail on Whistler mountain yet or is it still on your summer bucket list?